PowerDNS/pdns/docs/appendices/FAQ.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 With the ALLOW-AXFR-FROM metadata, See :ref:`the documentation <metadata-allow-axfr-from>`.

 I have a working Supermaster/Superslave setup but when I remove Domains from the Master they still remain on the Slave.
-Am i doing something wrong?
+Am I doing something wrong?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You're not doing anything wrong.
 This is the perfectly normal and expected behavior because the AXFR (DNS Zonetransfer) Protocol does not provide for zone deletion.